11/7/2024

 Stephen Yaloff

 I don't think it's about sales, Flores.
 I think it's really about the rents that we're able to generate.
-You know, we're replacing tenants, some of which have been in our portfolio for a long period of time, that are paying relatively low rents based on the productivity of the center, our ability to continue to build occupancy in those centers, the center demographics, all of the ingredients that go into generating better market rents.
-You know, you've got to couple that with the fact that there's not a lot of new development that's happening in the country these days, and we believe that our real estate is becoming more valuable every day, and more brands want to be in our space, more retailers, restaurants and alternative uses want to populate our shopping centers, and because of that demand, we're able to raise our retail rates accordingly.
+You know, we're replacing tenants, so many of which have been in our portfolio for a long period of time that are paying relatively low rents. based on the productivity of the center, our ability to continue to build occupancy in those centers, the center demographics, all of the sort of ingredients that go into generating better market rents.
+You know, you've got to couple that with the fact that there's not a lot of new development that's happening in the country these days, and we believe that our real estate is becoming more valuable every day as more brands want to be in our space, More retailers, restaurants, and alternative uses want to populate our shopping centers.
+And because of that demand, we're able to raise our retail rates accordingly.

 speaker